DylanLawless/DylanLawless.github.io/_topic/cryptography/medical_espionage.md

 Once gathered, it never chages.
 It only becomes more powerful when metadata is added.

-Consider another disction from the era of Cold War espionage.
+Consider another distinction from the era of Cold War espionage.
 It was essentially one side versus the other.
 In the year 2021, most nations don't have a direct enemy.
 Therefore, today it is difficult to even summarise data collection in terms of "from whom" or "against what".